Bullseye-0xD4763/Language-Processing/README.md

 CSV to JSON Coverter
 ----------------------

-Converts standart CSV files to JSON using regular expressions to replace rows of CSV to JSON.
+Converts standard CSV files to JSON using regular expressions in order to replace CSV rows with JSON format.